Dinu-Loredana/react-advanced-hooks/README.md

 # Notes

+### HOC (Higher Order Component)

+- to share common functionality (logic) between components; generally used when multiple components use a common logic
+- a function that takes a React component as input and returns an enhanced version of it as output component.
+It builds up on the principle of higher order functions in JavaScript: A function that returns a function.
+It typically adds extra logic (adds functionality) to return a new enhanced component
+- naming convension for HOC: use the prefix with (same as a React Hook comes always with the prefix use), use camelCase for the name (e.g. withCounter)
+-

 ### useRef hook

 - create a reference to a DOM element in a functional component (can be refer to an input, paragraph, any HTML element)